ra1zzzengpt/cli-messanger/README.md

 - **HttpMessageApi** — real networking mode, connects to the Python server over HTTP via `libcurl`.
 - **FakeMessageApi** — offline mode for UI/UX testing without a backend.

 > **Note:** The project is currently in active development.
-Encryption, HTTPS, and secure credential storage are planned for a future release.
+Encryption, and secure credential storage are planned for a future release.

 ---